Marginal vs. Effective Tax Rate: What They Mean — and Why Both Matter

 FAQs About Marginal and Effective Tax Rates

-• Why is my effective tax rate lower than my marginal rate?
+• Why is my effective tax rate so much lower?

 Our in-house research team and on-site financial experts work together to create content that’s accurate, impartial, and up to date.
 We fact-check every single statistic, quote and fact using trusted primary resources to make sure the information we provide is correct.
 You can learn more about GOBankingRates’ processes and standards in our editorial policy.